TV Tropes Needs Your Help

-- Freudian Excuse: Wesley, of all people, chastises Angel for hiding behind his gyspy curse so he doesn't have to face having actual relationships with women.
-Angel actually acknowledges he is completely right.
+- Freudian Excuse: Wesley, of all people, chastises Angel for hiding behind his gyspy curse so he doesn't have to face having serious relationships with women.
+Angel acknowledges he is completely right.

 - Friendly Neighborhood Vampire: Trope Codifier.
 Spike's the trope namer

 - From Nobody to Nightmare: He was just a jobless, drunken, 18th-century Eurotrash lout before Darla sired him.
 It turns out that he had a huge capacity for depravity which surprises even his maker.

 - Go Mad from the Isolation/With Great Power Comes Great Insanity: Season three's "Birthday" depicts an alternate reality in which Cordelia never joined Angel Investigations.
 Doyle passed his visions on to Angel prior to his Heroic Sacrifice, and Angel retreated into himself in his grief, with the visions only making things worse.
 Before long, Angel went completely insane from his own loneliness and his visions, to the extent that he would have visions of his victims.
 The worst of it all is that what Cordelia sees of that version of Angel, a babbling, incoherent mess who starts pounding his head on the wall while talking to her, is, according to that world's Wesley and Gunn, him on a good day.